-“Sam Chi Heung” means three joss sticks in Cantonese.
+Tsing Yi Sam Chi Heung, also known as Tsing Yi Peak, is located on the south side of Tsing Yi Island, in the New Territories of Hong Kong.
+The name, “Sam Chi Heung”, means three joss sticks in Cantonese.
 The mountain got its name from the silhouette of the three peaks which has the same profile as the three joss sticks used in religious rituals when praying for blessings.

-This Tsing Yi hiking trail is easy as it is mostly made of paved paths and stairs.
-But you decide to descend down the Tsing Yi Peak on the southeast side of the island, the trail gets much more difficult.
+The Tsing Yi Peak hike is easy as it is mostly made of paved paths and stairs and has an elevation gain of 333m.
+But if you decide to descend down the Tsing Yi Peak on the southeast side, the trail gets much more difficult.
 But along the way, you can see different rock formations and panoramic views of Tsing Yi, Kowloon and Hong Kong Island.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.